maryambabaei/hybrid-FEM-LSSVR/Profiling.md

 - All measurements taken on the same hardware and with identical parameters (25 FEM nodes, 8 LSSVR coefficients, gamma=1e4).

 ## Timing Statistics
-- **Average execution time**: 0.356 seconds
+- **Average execution time**: 0.353 seconds
-- **Standard deviation**: ~0.016 seconds
+- **Standard deviation**: ~0.009 seconds
-- **Minimum time**: 0.345 seconds
+- **Minimum time**: 0.346 seconds
-- **Maximum time**: 0.384 seconds
+- **Maximum time**: 0.368 seconds
 - **Sample size**: 5 runs
-- **Improvement from Version 2**: Approximately 36% faster due to direct linear algebra solution
+- **Improvement from Version 2**: Approximately 37% faster due to direct linear algebra solution
-- **Overall improvement from initial**: Approximately 4.8x faster
+- **Overall improvement from initial**: Approximately 4.9x faster

 ## Conclusion
 The optimizations successfully improved performance by:
 1. Vectorizing NumPy operations to leverage compiled C code instead of Python loops.
 2. Reducing the number of training points in LSSVR while maintaining accuracy.
 3. Replacing iterative optimization with direct linear algebra solution of the KKT system.
+4. Implementing Gauss-Lobatto quadrature points for optimal polynomial approximation.

-This results in a ~79% overall speedup from the initial version (average execution time reduced from ~1.72s to 0.356s), making the method more efficient for larger-scale problems.
+This results in a ~79% overall speedup from the initial version (average execution time reduced from ~1.72s to 0.353s), making the method more efficient for larger-scale problems.
 The accuracy remains excellent with max errors on the order of 10^-5.
-JIT compilation was attempted but did not provide additional benefits for this implementation.
+JIT compilation was attempted but did not provide additional benefits, while Gauss-Lobatto points provide theoretical improvements with minimal practical impact for this implementation.